chipsalliance/chisel/docs/src/explanations/dpi.md

 ## DPI Basics

-DPI API allows you to integrate native code into your Chisel hardware designs.
+Chisel's DPI API allows you to integrate native code into your Chisel hardware designs.
 This enables you to leverage existing libraries or implement functionality that is difficult to express directly in Chisel.

 Here's a simple example that demonstrates printing a message from a C++ function:
 ```c++